Assessment of models for nonlinear oscillatory flow through a hexagonal sphere pack: Review of models for porous media flow

 First, we multiply the unsteady Forchheimer equation \eqref{eq:unsteady_Darcy-Forchheimer_equation} with the superficial velocity such that after some rearrangements the following equation is obtained:

-where the first term on the right hand side is the power added to or removed from the flow by the macroscopic pressure gradient.
+where the first term on the right hand side is the power per unit volume added to or removed from the flow by the macroscopic pressure gradient.
 Comparing this equation to the volume-averaged kinetic energy equation \citep{Zhu.2014}

-wherein $\Tensor{S}$ is the strain rate tensor, we find that the term on the left hand side of \eqref{eq:implied_energy_equation} is the time derivative of a positive quantity and can take both signs.
-Thus it cannot be part of the dissipation.
-On the other hand, the second and third term on the right hand side of \eqref{eq:implied_energy_equation} have a definite sign.
-Hence they cannot be part of the time derivative of the kinetic energy which can take both signs.
+wherein $\Tensor{S}$ is the strain rate tensor, we find that the term on the left hand side of \eqref{eq:implied_energy_equation} is the time derivative of a positive quantity.
+Hence, it can take both signs and may be arbitrarily large.
+Therefore, it cannot be part of the dissipation.
+On the other hand, if parts of the second and third terms on the right hand side of \eqref{eq:implied_energy_equation} belonged to the time derivative of the kinetic energy, then for a steady flow the kinetic energy would increase with time, which contradicts the assumption of a steady flow.
 Consequently, we identify

 as underlying assumptions of the unsteady Forchheimer equation.
 Note that the dissipation term is consistent with \citet{Nield.2000} who discussed stationary flow.

 From Kelvin's minimum energy theorem \citep[p.384]{Batchelor.2000}, it is possible to show that the kinetic energy for a given superficial velocity is smallest in the potential flow.
 This results in the inequality \citep[p.123]{Lafarge.1993}